ray-project/ray/doc/source/serve/architecture.md

 - The Serve Autoscaler runs in the Serve Controller actor.
 - Each `DeploymentHandle` and each replica periodically pushes its metrics to the autoscaler.
 - For each deployment, the autoscaler periodically checks `DeploymentHandle` queues and in-flight queries on replicas to decide whether or not to scale the number of replicas.
 - Each `DeploymentHandle` continuously polls the controller to check for new deployment replicas.
-Whenever new replicas are discovered, it will send any buffered or new queries to the replica until `max_concurrent_queries` is reached.
+Whenever new replicas are discovered, it sends any buffered or new queries to the replica until `max_concurrent_queries` is reached.
 Queries are sent to replicas in round-robin fashion, subject to the constraint that no replica is handling more than `max_concurrent_queries` requests at a time.

 :::{note}
-When the controller dies, requests can still be sent via HTTP and `DeploymentHandle`, but autoscaling will be paused.
-When the controller recovers, the autoscaling will resume, but all previous metrics collected will be lost.
+When the controller dies, requests can still be sent via HTTP and `DeploymentHandle`, but autoscaling is paused.
+When the controller recovers, the autoscaling resumes, but all previous metrics collected are lost.
 :::

 ## Ray Serve API Server